rbutenuth/fpl/doc/builtin-functions.md

 ```

 ### def-class
-Create a new scope and execude the given code within it.
+Create a new scope and execute the given code within it.
 Assign the resulting class to "name"
 ```
 (def-class name code...)
 ```